go101/tinyrouter/README.md

 1. then for the segments in the fixed group in the last step, group them by their length.
 1. for each group with the same token length, sort the segments in it.

-(Repeat the last steps for 2nd, 3rd, ..., segments.)
+(Repeat the last two steps for 2nd, 3rd, ..., segments.)

 When a request comes, its URL path will be parsed into tokens (one **k** in **_O(2k + N)_**).
 1. The route group (by number of tokens) with the exact number of tokens will be selected.